nsippel/nsippel.github.io/portfolio.md

         <div class="col-md-4">
             <h4><a href="//referral-tracker.net" target="_blank">Referral Tracker</a></h4>
             <ul>
-            <li>I built the website in 2011 ground up from scratch as the sole developer and the system administrator for the website.</li>
-            <li>This website is an MVC Architecture framework and developed with node js, PHP (Symfony) and MySql, hosted at AWS.</li>
             <li>This is a paid subscription based website.
 User pays the subscription with credit card.</li>
+            <li>Technologies: Nginx, PHP (php5-fpm), Symfony, Mysql, Javascript, jquery, HTML5, CSS3, Bootstrap</li>
+            <li> Hosted at AWS.</li>
+            <li>I built the website in 2011 ground up from scratch as the sole developer and the system administrator for the website.</li>
             <li><a href="//referral-tracker.net" target="_blank">Visit the site.</a></li>
             </ul>
         </div><!-- col-md-4 -->